mdgriffith/elm-optimize-level-2/README.md

 2. A tool you can use _right now_ to compile elm using the adjustments that have given us the most speed!

+**Note** This work was given a massive headstart by [Robin Heggelund Hansen's article on areas where the Elm Compiler's output could be improved](https://dev.to/skinney/improving-elm-s-compiler-output-5e1h).
+Go read it!
+It's great.

 ## Installation and Usage

 ```